casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

         --payment-amount 5000000000000 \
         --session-path ./counter/target/wasm32-unknown-unknown/release/counter-define.wasm

-You will need to replace the ``[PATH_TO_YOUR_KEY]`` field with the actual path of where your secret key is stored.
-If you forgot to make note of it, it is one of the fields that gets returned when you call `nctl-view-faucet-account`.
-The `session-path` argument should point to wherever you compiled counter-define.wasm on your computer.
-In the code snippet, I am showing you the default path if the counter folder is in the same directory.
+- Replace the ``[PATH_TO_YOUR_KEY]`` field with the actual path of where your secret key is stored.
+It is one of the fields that gets returned when you call `nctl-view-faucet-account`.
+- The `session-path` argument should point to wherever you compiled counter-define.wasm on your computer.
+The code snippet shows you the default path if the counter folder is in the same directory.

-Once you call this command, it will return a deploy hash to you.
-You can use this hash to verify that the deploy successfully took place:
+Once you call this command, it will return a deploy hash.
+You can use this hash to verify that the deploy successfully took place.

 .. code-block:: rust